harness/developer-hub/release-notes/continuous-delivery.md

 - The `pipelines/execution/{planExecutionId}/notes` API call did not have the `PIPELINE_EXECUTE` permission, so you could not update notes even if you had the permissions to execute the pipeline.

   This issue has been fixed.
-The API for updating execition notes now has the `PIPELINE_EXECUTE` permissions.
+The API for updating execution notes now has the `PIPELINE_EXECUTE` permissions.
 (CDS-80634)

 - If you updated a service by using Pipeline Studio or by using the upsert API, and the deployment included service v1, the audit trail did not record the update.
 (CDS-80496, ZD-51390)